adsabs/adsabs.github.io/blog/_posts/2018-08-20-citations-journals.md

 thumbnail: blog/images/citations-journals-pt1_1.png
 ---

 This is the first of a series of blog posts measuring the journals which publish research astronomy articles, using citation statistics.
 In this post we describe the measurement process and the sample.
-In the appendix we publish a table with the entire data set used.
+The tables with the entire data set used are published in a [Zenodo repository (DOI: 10.5281/zenodo.1400692)](https://doi.org/10.5281/zenodo.1400692).

 ADS pioneered the use of citation indices on the WWW ([Kurtz, et al, 1996](https://ui.adsabs.harvard.edu/#abs/1996AAS...189.0607K/abstract)) and they remain the third most used feature of the ADS (after the abstracts and full text).
 While various so-called alt-metrics have become popular, in particular forms of download measures (e.g. [Kurtz and Eichhorn 1998](https://ui.adsabs.harvard.edu/#abs/1998ASPC..153..293K), [Henneken and Kurtz 2017](https://ui.adsabs.harvard.edu/#abs/2017arXiv170602153H/)), they are not yet widely accepted or used; citations remain the gold standard for scholarly measurement, particularly of journals.